CJT-Robotics/co2_graph/README.md

   ```python
   grph = graph()
   ```
-  initializes on object of the class graph that is called grph
+  initializes an object of the class graph that is called grph

   ```python
   sub = subscriber()
   ```
-  initializes on object of the class subscriber that is called sub
+  initializes an object of the class subscriber that is called sub

   ### class subscriber:
   #### __init__ - Method: